Why Balancing Blood Sugar is Key

 How to Balance Blood Sugar

 The good news is, disrupted blood sugar and insulin resistance can be corrected with changes in diet and lifestyle habits.

 Monitoring the quantity and quality of your carbohydrate intake is a very important factor in balancing your blood sugar.
 Minimizing processed carbohydrates like crackers, granola bars, baked goods, bread, pasta, sugary drinks, and sweets is vital to minimizing dips and spikes in blood sugar levels.
-Instead, opt for whole food carbohydrates such as whole grains (rice, oats, quinoa, etc…), bean, lentils, fruit, and vegetables which will help to stabilize blood sugar levels since they are high in fibre and nutrient-dense.
+Instead, opt for whole food carbohydrates such as whole grains (rice, oats, quinoa, etc…), bean, lentils, fruit, and vegetables which will help to stabilize blood sugar levels since they are high in fiber and nutrient-dense.
 Additionally, ensuring that you are eating balanced meals that contain a source of protein and fat is also imperative to balancing blood sugar.
-Protein helps to balance blood sugar levels, and fat helps to slow the absorption of glucose to the bloodstream.
+Protein helps to balance blood sugar levels, and fat helps to slow the absorption of glucose into the bloodstream.

 Finally, lack of or poor sleep can cause cells to be less sensitive to insulin, so getting adequate sleep is important, while exercise helps to encourage glucose to go into your muscle cells, which helps to manage blood glucose levels, so getting daily activity is also beneficial.